takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 shadowContrast = uniform(4)
 ```

-A contrast boost for the shadow transition.
+A contrast boost applied to the shadow transition.
 Must be >= 1.

 #### shadowIntensity